Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Abstract

 \section{Abstract}

-Understanding an agent's priorities by observing their behavior is critical for transparency and accountability in decision processes---such as in healthcare.
-While conventional approaches to policy learning almost invariably assume stationarity in behavior, this is hardly true in practice: Medical practice is constantly evolving, and clinical professionals are constantly fine-tuning their priorities.
-We desire an approach to policy learning that provides (1) \textit{interpretable} representations of decision-making, accounts for (2) \textit{non-stationarity} in behavior, as well as operating in an (3) \textit{offline} manner.
-First, we model the behavior of learning agents in terms of contextual bandits, and formalize the problem of \textit{inverse contextual bandits} (ICB).
-Second, we propose two algorithms to tackle ICB, each making varying degrees of assumptions regarding the agent's learning strategy.
-Finally, through both real and simulated data for liver transplantations, we illustrate the applicability and explainability of our method, as well as validating its accuracy.
+Understanding a decision-maker's priorities by observing their behavior is critical for transparency and accountability in decision processes---such as in healthcare.
+Though conventional approaches to policy learning almost invariably assume stationarity in behavior, this is hardly true in practice: Medical practice is constantly evolving as clinical professionals fine-tune their knowledge over time.
+For instance, as the medical community's understanding of organ transplantations has progressed over the years, a pertinent question is: How have actual organ allocation policies been evolving?
+To give an answer, we desire a policy learning method that provides \textit{interpretable} representations of decision-making, in particular capturing an agent's \textit{non-stationary} knowledge of the world, as well as operating in an \textit{offline} manner.
+First, we model the evolving behavior of decision-makers in terms of contextual bandits, and formalize the problem of \textit{Inverse Contextual Bandits} (ICB).
+Second, we propose two concrete algorithms as solutions, learning parametric and nonparametric representations of an agent's behavior.
+Finally, using both real and simulated data for liver transplantations, we illustrate the applicability and explainability of our method, as well as benchmarking and validating its accuracy.